Avro Lincoln: Argentine Air Force

-From 1947, the Lincoln bomber served with the Fuerza Aerea Argentina; Argentina had procured a total of 30 aircraft, together with a batch of 15 secondhand Lancasters.
+From 1947, the Lincoln bomber served with the Fuerza Aerea Argentina; Argentina had procured a total of 30 Lincolns, eighteen newly built and twelve ex-RAF aircraft, and 15 secondhand Lancasters.
 The adoption of the Lincoln effectively gave Argentina the most powerful bombing force in South America.
-Eighteen of these Lincolns were newly built, along with twelve ex-RAF aircraft.
 In 1947, the type entered service with I Grupo de Bombardeo of V Brigada Aérea.
-By the beginning of 1965, eleven of these remained in operational use, the majority of these were retired during the next year.
-In 1967, the final examples of the Lincoln were retired.
+At the beginning of 1965, eleven of these remained in operational use; most of them were retired during the next year.
+In 1967 the last Lincolns were retired.

 The Argentine aircraft were used in bombing missions against domestic rebels.
-Lincolns were deployed during an attempted military coup conducted in September 1951, the type was also used by both the government and rebel forces during the 1955 Revolución Libertadora coup which resulted in Argentinian President Juan Perón being deposed.
+Lincolns were deployed during an attempted military coup in September 1951; the type was also used by both the government and rebel forces during the 1955 Revolución Libertadora coup which deposed Argentine President Juan Perón.

 Argentine Lincolns were also used to conduct supply airdrops in support of Argentine operations in the Antarctic region.
-In 1948, one of the bombers was returned to Avro for modification at RAF Langar in Nottinghamshire to allow it to operate these Antarctic support flights; the changes included the addition of Lancastrian nose and tail cones, additional fuel tanks, and removal of armament; this led to the aircraft becoming the first Avro Lincolnian.
-Modified as such, the aircraft received a civilian registration and was named Cruz del Sur; it undertook its first aerial supply flight to the Antarctic San Martín Base in December 1951.
+In 1948, one of the bombers was returned to Avro for modification at RAF Langar in Nottinghamshire to allow it to operate these Antarctic support flights; the changes included the addition of Lancastrian nose and tail cones, additional fuel tanks, and removal of armament; the aircraft became the first Avro Lincolnian.
+With these modifications the aircraft received a civilian registration and was named Cruz del Sur; it undertook its first aerial supply flight to the Antarctic San Martín Base in December 1951.